dalelantowork/php-laravel-api/README.md

 11. Error Handling
 12. Input Validation

-### Here are my answers for the coding assignment.

-## Identify as much as possible bad practices used in the code and explain why.

-1. Lack of Modularization:
-   The code currently combines all functionalities within a module into a single file, which hinders code organization and maintainability.

-2. Absence of Routing:
-   The absence of a routing system makes it challenging to manage and access various application endpoints efficiently.

-3. Scalability Concerns:
-   The current codebase lacks the necessary structure for scalability.
-As it grows, it risks becoming convoluted and difficult to manage effectively.

-4. Static and Non-Dynamic:
-    The codebase does not adapt well to dynamic changes or evolving requirements, limiting its flexibility and adaptability.

-5. Security Vulnerabilities:
-    Storing database credentials directly in the code poses a significant security risk, as it makes sensitive information accessible to unauthorized individuals.

-6. Raw SQL Queries:
-    The use of raw SQL queries can make the code difficult to comprehend and maintain, potentially leading to errors and security risks.

-7. Inconsistent Responses:
-    The absence of clear response rules results in inconsistent and non-standardized data outputs, which can be challenging for both developers and clients.

-8. Missing Payload Validation:
-    The code does not incorporate payload validation, making it susceptible to malformed or malicious data input.

-9. Git Conflict Potential:
-    The intermingling of various functionalities in a single file increases the likelihood of conflicts in version control systems, such as Git, especially when making minor changes or bug fixes.

-Addressing these issues will greatly enhance the quality, maintainability, and security of the codebase.

 ##  Refactor the application to have a cleaner codebase and easier to maintain / evolve (meaning: use OOP and its design patterns well).

-I am pleased to inform you that I have successfully completed the code refactoring process and implemented the following industry best practices:

 1. SOLID Principles:
     I have applied the SOLID principles to enhance the code's maintainability and flexibility.
 This ensures that our codebase is more robust and adaptable to future changes.